A City of Contrasts

 ``Renowned for its hospitality and celebrated for its diversity, Dunedin is a city brimming with elegant Victorian and Edwardian architectural treasures, blessed with secluded gardens and populated with innumerable eateries, student cafes and other points of interest.
 It's the city for everyone.``

 As a visitor to Dunedin, you’ll be tempted by an array of attractions.
 These include major public museums and art galleries along with the fascinating tours offered by, most notably, Speight’s Brewery, Cadbury Chocolates and the Taieri Gorge Railway.
 Dunedin also offers seasonal events, including the iD Dunedin Fashion Week, held every March at Dunedin’s iconic railway station.
 The biennial Otago Festival of the Arts, featuring world class entertainment at various venues, including the historic Regent Theatre in Dunedin’s central Octagon.
 Seen as a whole, Dunedin offers a wide spectrum of destinations and activities for our hotel guests.
-Our hotel staff would be happy to assist you in making bookings, where necessary, with any of the venues listed.

 The Speight’s Brewery Tour is an award winning interactive and informative guided tour through an historic working brewery.
 You’ll see, smell, touch and taste the ingredients which go into making Speight’s beers.
 Lunch & Dinner Tour Packages available.